 on business strategies, funding, risk management issues and policies, and financial performance in an environment of sound corporate governance.
 He has a strong focus on ensuring businesses understand the dimensions of governance and risk within their operations.

 Peter was a former Chair and a Board member of Prahran Mission and is a member of the Council of Elders at the Toorak Uniting Church.

 Rev Allan Thompson, now semi-retired, previously ministered in rural and suburban congregations.
 He was a presbytery minister and associate general secretary of the Synod, with special responsibility for the Uniting Church in Tasmania.

 Allan was the Chair and Executive Director of Wimmera UnitingCare.
 He was the inaugural Chair of Connections UnitingCare and UnitingCare Tasmania.

 Allan is the Chair of Uniting AgeWell (Vic/Tas) and believes it is vital that the Uniting AgeWell Board and the new Uniting Board work closely together, particularly in the provision of services to older people.

-Heather is a partner in national law firm McCullough Robertson, and a former chair and Board member of UnitingCare Queensland, where she chaired the Board’s Audit and Risk Committee and Governance Committee periodically during her term.
+Heather is a former partner in national law firm McCullough Robertson, and a former Chair and Board member of UnitingCare Queensland.

 Heather currently chairs and is a Director of the Community Services Industry Alliance and is a Director of the National Affordable Housing Consortium.
-She is also a Board member of Uniting NSW.ACT and chairs the Governance, Audit and Risk Committee.
+She is Chair of Uniting NSW.ACT.

 Heather has had a lifelong involvement with the Uniting Church and was a founding Director of BoardConnect, a not-for-profit specifically focused on improving the governance capacity of non-profit boards.